UNO-Babb/Lecture2/README.md

 ### Quiz
 1. What is the ord (ASCII) value of capital 'G'?

-2. You're trying to determine how many cars you need to transport a number of people.
-Which of the following would give you the number of cars needed?
-We are assuming every car can hold 4 people.
+2. You're trying to determine how many five-person basketball teams you can put together for a tournament given the number of people who have signed up.

+Which equation would give you the number of teams?
-  - cars = people / 4
+  - teams = people / 5
-  - cars = people % 4
+  - teams = people % 5
-  - cars = people ** 4
+  - teams = people ** 5
-  - cars = people // 4
+  - teams = people // 5

 3. What is the output type of the following code?
 ```